Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You need to make sure that your company's test servers remain correctly configured, regardless of configuration drift.

-Solution: You set the -ConfigurationMode parameter to ApplyAn Monitor, Does the solution meet the goal?
+Solution: You set the -ConfigurationMode parameter to **ApplyAndMonitor**, Does the solution meet the goal?

 * A. Yes
 * B. No